ibm-cloud-docs/openpages/at-events.md

 Audit trail:

 - `openpages.resource-activity.list`
-- `openpages.resource-activity.get`   An event is generated when the Activity tab in a view is displayed.
+- `openpages.resource-activity.get`   An event is generated when the **Activity** tab of a view is displayed.

 Currencies:

 - `openpages.currency.list`
 - `openpages.currency.update`
-- `openpages.currency.enable`
+- `openpages.currency.enable`   An event is generated when a currency is enabled.
 - `openpages.currency.disable`   An event is generated when a currency is disabled.
 - `openpages.currency-history.list`
 - `openpages.currency.upload`   An event is generated when currencies are updated by uploading a file.